-The principal risks and uncertainties for 2022/23 and beyond are likely to be sensitive to the cost of living related matters as a consequence of rising inflation and interest rates in the UK economy.
-The budget set for 2022/23 reflects current anticipated impact in various increased costs.
+The principal financial risks and uncertainties for 2023/24 and beyond are likely to be the impact of the cost of living related matters as a consequence of inflation and persistently high interest rates in the UK economy.
+The budget set for 2023/24 reflects current anticipated impact in various increased costs.